mahdi-robbani/location-app/README.md

 4. A page that tracks the International Space Station (ISS) in real time.

 ## Running the app
+To install and run the app locally:
 1. Install dependencies  by using `npm install`
 2. Rename `.env_sample` to `.env` and fill in the required varibles
 3. Start the server by using `node server.js`

+Alternatively, the app can be viewed on [Heroku](https://hidden-dusk-05961.herokuapp.com/index.html)

 ## Viewing the web page
 Go to `http://localhost:3000/` on a web browser